ethanwhite/nescent-sabbatical-proposal/proposal.md

 To facilitate evolutionary and eco-evolutionary synthesis I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, and trait data as well as other useful data identified through interactions with individuals visiting or in residence at NESCent.
+Whenever possible this work will utilize existing informatics resources to avoid duplication of effort.

 **Goal 2: Automatically build synthetic datasets to facilitate interdisciplinary synthesis**.
 Once clean, well formated, data exists for individual datasets,